karpathy/convnetjs/Readme.md

 If you're not dealing with images, the only layer that is of interest is the Fully Connected Layer, which you probably want to stack 1/2/3 times on top of your input.
 (Make sure you have non-linearities in between too).
 You also may consider using a Dropout layer in places where there are a lot of parameters to control overfitting (overfitting = your validation accuracy is much lower than the training accuracy).

 If you're dealing with images, your networks should look similar to what you see in the demos.

+## Automatic Learning with MagicNet
+The MagicNet class is great if you're a beginner with Neural Networks and just want to train something completely automatically that works well on your data.
+The MagicNet class takes a training set (as a list of `convnetjs.Vol`s and training labels) and handles all aspects of the training completely automatically.
+Internally, it will generate multiple neural networks in turns, try out every one of them on your dataset using n-fold cross-validation, and finally it will create a powerful ensemble of the best neural networks it found to create the final predictor.
+The MagicNet class strives to be the ultimate black-box predictor: you don't have to worry about any learning rates, weight decays, non-linearities or anything.

+Right now, only classification is supported with MagicNet.
+Regression is planned for later.
+See the [MagicNet demo](http://cs.stanford.edu/people/karpathy/convnetjs/demo/automatic.html) for more details and example code.
+See the ConvNetJS [documentation](http://cs.stanford.edu/people/karpathy/convnetjs/docs.html) for full details of the class.

 ## Reinforcement Learning
 The library also has a Reinforcement Learning demo that follows a Deep Q - Learning NIPS2013 Workshop Paper [Playing Atari with Deep Reinforcement Learning](http://arxiv.org/abs/1312.5602).
 In short, a Neural Network is used to model the value function.
 The API is very simple to use.
 For example, lets train an agent that observes 3-dimensional states and is asked to do one of two actions.
 Lets reward the agent only for action 0 for sake of very simple example: